xescugc/rebost/doc/xescugc.md

 <a name="node_role"></a>
 ## Node (follower) Role

-A simmple Node by itself can store Objects and Serve Objects to the client.
+A simmple Node by itself can store Objects, Serve Objects to the client and Obey orders (replicates .. etc).

+Each Node has an internal KV where it saves the Objects and the replica on the other servers.

+Each Node has another internal DB/KV/StateMachine to store the current jobs, replicating, candidate, current_term etc.

 ### Store